 But I’ve learned a ton from my experiences, too.
-To celebrate seven years since I stumbled my way out of the U.K. and began a life of full-time travel, I’ve compiled an enormous list of my biggest and best travel tips.
+To celebrate a full decade since I stumbled my way out of the U.K. and began a life of full-time travel, I’ve compiled an enormous list of my biggest and best travel tips.
 These are all things that I wish someone had told me before I started traveling, so I hope you’ll find them useful, inspiring, educational, and entertaining.

 1. Eat the local food

 One of my biggest regrets from the first year of my travels was that I wasn’t brave enough to try any of the local food.
-I was raised a picky eater and that, coupled with crippling anxiety, led to me believing that I would hate or be allergic to anything I hadn’t tried before.
+I was raised a picky eater and that, combined with debilitating anxiety and an eating disorder, led to me believing that I would either hate or be allergic to anything I hadn’t tried before.